Home Blog CDL Weight Rules

 Gross Weight (Actual Weight)

-This is what the scale actually reads.
+This is what the scale actually reads when you roll onto it.

 2. Federal Axle Weight Limits (The 12-34-34 Rule)